Search for a policy:

 Every student is expected to participate in academically related activities and attend every class session for which the student is duly registered.

-It is the prerogative of the individual faculty member to set attendance policy for each individual course, and it is the responsibility of the individual faculty member to inform students of that policy in the course syllabus or other written document at the first class meeting of the semester, term, or sprint part of semester or term.
+It is the prerogative of the individual faculty member to set attendance policy for each individual course, and it is the responsibility of the individual faculty member to inform students of that policy in the course syllabus or other written document at the first class meeting of the semester, term, or sprint part of semester or term.Instructors may take account of class absences in determining course grades.

-For religious observances that require absence from a class session and other required class activities students in a full semester or term course must give written notification to their instructor within the first two weeks of class of the religious event that prohibits class attendance and the date that will be missed, if officially known.
-Students enrolled in sprint or part-term courses must give written notification to their instructor within the first week of class.
-Instructors will, without prejudice, provide such students with reasonable accommodations for completing missed work.
-However, students are ultimately responsible for material covered in class, regardless of whether the student is absent or present.
+Faculty must excuse a student's absence for military training or religious observances that require absence from a class session and other required class activities and to include a statement in their syllabi that confirms that students must give written notification to their instructor at least one week prior to the requested absence, noting the military or religious event that prohibits class attendance and the date(s) that will be missed if officially known.
+The syllabus statement should also note that instructors will, without prejudice, provide such students with reasonable accomodations for completing missed work when absent due to military training or religious observances; however, students are ultimately responsible for material covered in class, regardless of whether the student is absent or present.

-Faculty are required to excuse a student’s absence due to pregnancy or related conditions, including recovery from childbirth for as long as the student’s doctor deems the absences to be necessary.
+Faculty are also required to excuse a student’s absence due to pregnancy or related conditions, including recovery from childbirth for as long as the student’s doctor deems the absences to be necessary.
 When the student returns to classes the student must be provided the opportunity to make up any work missed.
 Alternatives include allowing the student to take an incomplete and complete the course at a later date, or retaking the course or taking an online course.
-For additional information go to: Supporting the Academic Success of Pregnant and Parenting Students.
+For additional information go to: Supporting the Academic Success of Pregnant and Parenting Students

-In all of the other justifiable situations (illness documented by a physician or appropriate health care official, military obligations, university-sanctions activities documented by an appropriate university administrator, public or documented personal/family emergencies), students are ultimately responsible for notifying the instructor in writing with as much advance notice as possible.
+In all of the other justifiable situations (illness documented by a physician or appropriate health care official, university-sanctioned activities documented by an appropriate university administrator, public or documented personal/family emergencies), students are ultimately responsible for notifying the instructor in writing with as much advance notice as possible.
 Instructors may determine a reasonable amount of coursework that should be completed in order to make up the student’s absence.
 Students are responsible for the prompt completion of any alternative assignments.

-Students needing assistance regarding absences due to death, illness or other critical circumstance should contact the Office of the Dean of Students (Oxford) or the Student Services (regional campuses).
+Students needing assistance regarding extended absences due to death, illness or other critical circumstance should contact the Office of the Dean of Students (Oxford) or the Student Services (regional campuses).

 Drop